jdenson/Chat-Dragon/README.md

 More info on Slack bots can be found [here.](https://api.slack.com/bot-users)

-I call this "HP's Dragon", but it can easily be renamed within the file dragon.py (which can also be renamed).
+I call this "Chat Dragon", but it can easily be renamed within the file dragon.py (which can also be renamed).

 The bot's commands can be found [here](https://github.com/jdenson/HP-s-Dragon/blob/master/COMMANDS.md)